-If for any reason such as illness or granting of OOP (which if in the final year would be in exceptional circumstance) the final CCT date is more than 24 months after PYA then you must have a second PYA and it must be in line with the current curriculum.
+If for any reason the final CCT date is more than 24 months after the date of the PYA then you must have a second PYA and it must be in line with the current curriculum.

 Recording your PYA in the ePortfolio

 PYA reports are now available on the ePortfolio.
 You will now notice a new tab on your ePortfolio called ‘PYA'.
 Within this tab your PYA report/s will be completed and saved.
 The appointed PYA external assessor will be the only person with the ability to create your PYA report, however all relevant parties will have read access once reports have been completed.
 The JRCPTB will contact you directly with further information once your PYA date has been confirmed by the Deanery/HEE local office.

 - External assessors now have the ability to create your PYA form/s for completion within your ePortfolio.
 These forms are located within a tab called ‘PYA'.
 There is guidance within this tab.

 - The external assessors are asked to submit the report on your ePortfolio no later than 10 days after the event.
 In many cases these reports are submitted on the day of the assessment.

 - Once reports are submitted to your ePortfolio all relevant parties such as Deanery/HEE local office, TPDs and supervisors have read access to the reports.

 - This report is regarded as your official PYA documentation